MathijsKikken/MR_Thermometry_HIMMmotion/README.md

 - First, the algorithm determines which of the reference dynamics in the library is most similar to the dynamic image being evaluated.

 - Then, the motion-induced B0 field is estimated based on the measured motion parameters and the field disturbances originating from head motion.
 These field disturbances are fitted from pre-scans in which volunteers are instructed to deliberately move their head in specified directions.
 More details on this fit are provided in the folder "GetMotionFields".
+Note that the GetMotionFields algorithm requires a phase unwrapping algorithm to reconstuct the motion fields.
+For this, the ROMEO algorithm has been used (this can be obtained from https://github.com/korbinian90/ROMEO).

 - Subsequently, an initial estimate of the B0 field drift is acquired through near-harmonic 2D reconstruction.
 The skull is insensitive to temperature-induced phase changes and can therefore be used to provide a good initial estimate of the B0 field drift in the transverse plane (because the skull completely surrounds the brain in this plane).